Edo Maajka: Fifth album (2012–18)

 Osmić's fifth studio album, Štrajk mozga, was released in April 2012.
 The first single was Imaš li ti šta para, followed by the first music video and second single Panika, released on 26 December 2011.
 The third single was Džigera beat, followed by the fourth single and second music video "Facebook", released on 19 November 2012.
 The director Filip Filkovic Philatz, who directed both music videos, described the video being a sequel to "Panika" because it is set in the same universe, and is second part of the music video trilogy from the "Štrajk Mozga" album.

 Artistry

 Influences and rapping technique

 Osmić has named several artists that have influenced him, including Rambo Amadeus, TBF, Safet Isović, Miladin Šobić, Azra, Zabranjeno Pušenje, Disciplina Kičme, Atomsko Sklonište, Majke, Rupa u Zidu among others.

-His rapping technique has been described as having a perfect flow, also his varied subject matter, connecting with his audience, carrying a concept over a series of albums and got most praised for his ability to write brilliant lyrics.
+His rapping technique has been described as having a perfect flow, also his varied subject matter, connecting with his audience, carrying a concept over a series of albums and was praised for his ability to write lyrics.

 His lyrics have also been described as a variation in connecting emotionally to the viewer.
 As Anur Hadžiomerspahić says "once you start listening to a Edo Maajka song, when you first start listening it hits you, gives you goosebumps and grabs you by the throat, then the very next verse makes you laugh".